GingerSteve/latex-journal-template/README.md

 # LaTeX Journal Template
-This is my template for a journal using LaTeX, I use this repo for quick reference.
+Custom commands and formatting for a journal using LaTeX, based on the `memoir` class.
+[Example output.](journal_main.pdf)

 ## Custom Commands
 - `\newyear{<year>}` – Start a new year